Boa Vista: Travel Instructions

 The beaches around Sal Rei are the most comfortable and enjoyable place for those who love sunbathing and swimming.
 Here are the main ones.

 Praia d'Estoril is a natural bay, with Ilheu de Sal Rei in front, where you can walk pleasantly to Praia de Chaves (and beyond).
-In Praia d'Estoril in particular the waters are calm and the shallow seabed allows for safe swimming.
+In Praia d'Estoril there are usually calm waters and the shallow seabed allows for safe swimming.
 Most of the beach clubs are located here.

-Praia da Cruz , on the edge of Cabral is a good place to swim (the music festival is held here in August).
-Continuing on foot you can reach Praia David , a delightful and quiet little cove below the little church of Fatima.
+Praia da Cruz, on the edge of Cabral is a good place to swim (the music festival is held here in August).
+Continuing on foot you can reach Praia David, a delightful and quiet little cove below the small church of Fátima.

-• Ervatão and João Barrosa Praia – where turtles deposit en masse
+o Ervatão and João Barrosa Praia – where so many turtles nest

-• Personalized tours to discover the secrets of the island.
+o Personalized tours to discover the island’s secrets.

-Note: To best enjoy the tranquility of the island, prefer private tours on weekdays.
+Note: To best enjoy the island's quietness, prefer private tours on weekdays.

 Our beach club: Bahia the Beach